 Experimenting With Xinu

-There are several versions of Xinu available for platforms such as an x86, MIPS, and ARM.
+There are several recent versions of Xinu available for an x86 architecture hardware board, an ARM architecture hardware board, and Oracle's (free) VirtualBox hypervisor.

 Xinu in Industry